genkiroid/turpan/README.md

-Turpan will check that whether deletion of PHP require statemants is safe.
+Turpan will check that whether deletion of PHP require statements is safe.

 ## Usage